Datasets

 Create AI Dashboard

 The AI Dashboard feature auto-generates a dashboard with a single click having various widgets based on the dataset.
-This newly generated Dashboard is also given a name and auto-saved in your workspace.
+This newly generated Dashboard is also given a name and auto-saved in your workspace in the "AI" category.
 It is like any other Dashboard, and all the settings and functionalities apply.

 Click here to learn how to create a dashboard using AI.